-In SDM, which was developed using the game engine Unity3D [11], the player has a team of employees that are used to develop software according to contracts made with customers.
-The gameplay and game mechanics are modeled presenting possibilities to the player to decide strategies for development and define the roles for each staff member.
+In SDM, which was developed using the game engine Unity3D [11], the player has a team of employees that is used to develop software according to contracts made with customers.
+The gameplay and game mechanics are modeled presenting possibilities to the player, which decides strategies for development and defines the roles for each staff member.
 As in any contract, the software has requirements that must be followed during development.
 From a gameplay point of view, these requirements help to balance the mechanics and rules.
 When the software is completed and delivered to the customer, there is a quality assessment of the software and a project completion payment accordingly to the product quality.
-Fig. 5
+Fig. 5 presents a screenshot of SDM in action.

 Fig. 5.
-Screen from a game session from SDM
+Screenshot from a game session in SDM

 Since SDM focuses in people management, the main elements of the game are the employees, which represent the player’s labor force.
-Employees can perform different roles (analyst, architect, manager, marketing, programmer, and tester), which uses the employee’s attributes to calculate his performance depending on the respective role.
+Employees can perform different roles (analyst, architect, manager, marketing, programmer, and tester), which use the employees’ attributes to calculate their performance depending on the respective roles.
 Another element present in the game is specialization, used to define the employee working competence.
 With the specialization system, it is possible for employees to undergo training to learn new sets of skills.
 Also the concepts of working hours, morale, and stamina are used to modify the employee’s productivity.
-Fig. 6 shows a simplified version of SDM’s class diagram focusing on the employee, showing his human attributes, types of specializations, the possibility of training to acquire specializations, and that the employee is affected by other employees that belong to the staff team.
+Fig. 6 shows a simplified version of SDM’s class diagram focusing on the employee, displaying his human attributes, types of specializations, the possibility of training to acquire specializations, and that the employee is affected by the other employees in the staff team.
 It also illustrates the project, its characteristics and requirement.

 Fig. 6.
 SDM simplified class diagram